WillyMoselhy/WireShark-Tracing/Trace-WireSharkSelectedNICs/Readme.md

 The files will use the name "ComputerName_FileNumber_TimeStamp.pcap" File size will be 200 MB and it will create a maximum of 80 files.

+* Trace the selected NICs and save to C:\WireSharkTrace folder.
 ```PowerShell
 .\Trace-WireSharkSelectedNICs.ps1 -TracePath C:\WireSharkTrace -TraceNamePrefix "$env:ComputerName_Test1" -FileSizeMB 120 -Files 5
 ```
-This will trace the selected NICs and save to C:\WireSharkTrace folder.
 The files will use the name "ComputerName_Test1_FileNumber_TimeStamp.pcap" Files size will be 120 MB and it will create a maximum of 5 files.

+* Trace only traffic going to port 8080
 ```PowerShell
 .\Trace-WireSharkSelectedNICs.ps1 -TracePath C:\WireSharkTrace -CaptureFilter "Port 8080"
 ```

-This will trace the selected NICs and save to C:\WireSharkTrace folder.
-It will only capture traffic going to port 8080
+* Trace and copress the results to C:\WireSharkTrace\ComputerName_Date_Time.zip
 ```PowerShell
 .\Trace-WireSharkSelectedNICs.ps1 -TracePath C:\WireSharkTrace -Compress
 ```
-This will trace the selected NICs and compress the results in to C:\WireSharkTrace\ComputerName_Date_Time.zip file.